COVID-19, hybrid meetings, and the future

 AlphaZero, machine learning, and the future of work

-Not long ago I wrote about the end of decent paid jobs and the need for basic income.
-A startling recent advance in machine learning has only heightened my concerns.
+Not long ago I wrote about the end of decent-paid jobs and the need for basic income.
+A startling recent advance in machine learning has only heightened my concerns about the future of work.
 Last month, Google’s subsidiary, DeepMind, published a paper on AlphaZero, an artificial intelligence (AI) the company designed to play games.
 The AI started with only game rules.
 Here’s what happened next:

 “At first it made random moves.
 Then it started learning through self-play.
 Over the course of nine hours, the chess version of the program played forty-four million games against itself on a massive cluster of specialized Google hardware.
 After two hours, it began performing better than human players; after four, it was beating the best chess engine in the world.”